angelalonso/k8s-the-harder-way-on-aws/kops/README.md

 Goal is create a K8s cluster with the following:

-- Own key provided
+- Own key provided - This is needed at creation
-- Using a domain of mine
+- Using a domain of mine - This is needed at creation
-- Private zone, bastion
+- Private zone
+- Bastion
+- Scalable painlessly
+- Upgradeable painlessly

 ## Automagically